What Causes Commercial Odors?

 Body Odors

 For example, let’s say you run a fitness center.
 With people working out in your facility every day, the area smells thoroughly like sweat.
-No matter the location, in a situation like this, body odor is going to linger in the open.
+No matter the location, in a situation like this, body odors will linger in the open.

 Let’s imagine for a minute that you work in a hospital’s trauma center.
 With severe wounds and constant surgeries, your facility sees a lot of blood—and when you’re in an enclosed room with a lot of blood, it smells.
 And if this occurs at a high frequency, the metallic odor will start to linger in the space.
-Now, you’re in a situation where visitors are panicking because the facility smells like blood.
+Now you’re in a situation where visitors are panicking because the facility smells like blood.

 Mold & Mildew Odors